aquasecurity/trivy/docs/triage.md

 `priority/backlog`: agreed that this would be good to have, but no one is available at the moment.
 Consider tagging as `help wanted`

-`priority/awaiting-more-evidence`: may be more useful, but there is not yet enough support.
+`priority/awaiting-more-evidence`: may be useful, but there is not yet enough support.

 # Weekly Triage